Quick Answer

 Home ownership Readiness

 Educating potential home buyers on home ownership’s responsibilities and financial implications is crucial for preventing future foreclosures.
-Prospective buyers should assess their financial readiness, evaluate budgetary constraints, and be fully informed about mortgage options before committing.
+Prospective buyers should assess their financial readiness, evaluate budgetary constraints — including their debt-to-income (DTI) ratio, which most lenders cap at 43% or below per CFPB guidelines — and be fully informed about mortgage options, including the annual percentage rate (APR), before committing.

 Emergency Funds as a Safety Net

 Encouraging individuals to establish emergency funds can provide a safety net during unforeseen financial hardships.
-Having a reserve of funds can help homeowners stay afloat during challenging times and reduce the risk of delinquency.
+Financial experts and the CFPB’s emergency fund guidance recommend maintaining three to six months’ worth of living expenses in a liquid savings account.
+Having this reserve of funds can help homeowners stay afloat during challenging times and reduce the risk of delinquency.

 Working with Reputable Lenders